dexiouz/100DaysOfCode/README.md

 However, there is also the wrap-reverse for cross access.
 Sometimes there appears additional spaces on the screen unused by the flex items ; in this case you can fill the space by setting  the width: 33.33333%.
 It works, lol.

 But if you switch the flex-direction to column, things kind of change, this is essentially because of the 100vh height we provided, it hits the height and starts a new vertical wrap.
-But using 'min-height: 100vh' causes the flex elements to overflow with wrap so you can scroll from top to bottom.
+But using 'min-height: 100vh' causes the flex elements to overflow with wrap so you can scroll from to)p to bottom.

 Lets revert back to flex direction row and gives the elements a margin of 10px, it breaks.
 To solve it, use width: calc(33.33333%-20px).